cassy-de/Restore-Switch-C64/README.md

     - Holding the restore key for more then 2s -> switching the kernel, LEDs are changing their colors

-    - After 6s, a moving rainbow pattern is shown on all 16 LEDs for entertainment
+    - After 6s, a "Show Program" pattern is shown on all 16 LEDs for entertainment
+    - 1st pattern:  moving rainbow
+    - 2nd pattern:  analog VU Meter of SID sounds
+    - 3rd pattern:  chasing lights
+    - 4th pattern:  twinkle little star  on a blue night sky

+    - changing the patterns by "double tapping"  the restore key

 <p align="center">
   <img src="ExpPortCover.gif">